bryanyang0528/ksql-python/README.rst

 ksql
 ^^^^

-This method can be used for any KSQL feature which is not supported via other specific methods like query, create_stream or create_stream_as.
+This method can be used for some KSQL features which is not supported via other specific methods like query, create_stream or create_stream_as.
+The following example shows how to execute the "SHOW TABLES" statement:

 .. code:: python